vtempest/DisasterAid.ai/readme.md

 ### DisasterAid.AI

+## Berkeley AI Hackathon 2024 - AWS Climate Tech Top Prize

+DisasterAid.ai, a generative AI-powered platform that acts as an interactive chatbot.
+Inspired by the urgent need for dependable, real-time information during natural disasters, we developed a tool that enables users to ask specific questions about ongoing crises and receive timely, accurate updates.
+Our platform leverages the latest AI model Anthropic's Claude 3.5 Sonnet through Amazon Bedrock and employs a Retrieval-Augmented Generation (RAG) model to provide accurate and concise summaries.
+We also incorporate the latest real-time news about the crisis, ensuring users have access to the most current updates through You.com API, an LLM with access to real-time knowledge.

+DisasterAid.ai features an interactive map with real-time pin drops, utilizing Mapbox and Google Maps, to indicate the precise coordinates of events.
+This enhances situational awareness for families, NGOs, emergency responders, and government agencies.
+The platform collects and verifies data from multiple authoritative sources, such as FEMA and other official bodies, ensuring trustworthy updates.

+We faced challenges in data verification, real-time processing, and creating an intuitive user interface, but our team’s dedication led to a successful project that has the potential to save lives and streamline disaster response efforts.
 In critical situations, timely and accurate information can make a significant difference.
 Our AI-driven Customer Support Chatbot is specifically designed to provide crucial information during emergencies and to send timely alerts and safety instructions, ensuring rapid response and heightened safety for all involved.

+### Features
 Prompt Delivery of Critical Information During Emergencies¶ Be Prepared, Stay Informed:
 In an emergency, every second counts.
 Our chatbot acts swiftly to provide essential information, helping individuals make informed decisions and stay safe.